thanhniencung/React-Native-Github-Client/README.md

 # Introduction
 Hi React Native and nice to meet you !
-This is my first react native application and I want to understand how react native work with native code (build layout, network, performance, use libraries ...)
+This is my first react native application and with this build I want to understand how react native work with the native code (build layout, network, performance, use libraries ...)

 Features :
  - Login github with Authorization Basic